DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

 ### 0.0.1
+- Added market link to player profile, you can now see what items a player is selling in the market by clicking on their profile -> assets -> market
+- Fixed issue with duplicated item suffix when using identification shard
+- Fixed issue with level display in stronghold lobby when level is unlocked with defeating stronghold
+- Added player's eurodollars to player profile
+- Added player's PVP kill/death statistic to player profile
+- You can now see player's Eurodollars and kill/death statistic in their profile
 - You can now transfer leadership of your gang to another gang member
 - As gang leader you can now manage permission of your gang members, such as kicking, inviting, edit gang motto and set gang banner image
 - Fixed `Chirp`'s translation for non-english broken.